Camping in Kandiyohi

 On Games Lake near New London, pelicans fly over a long beach as children fly into the water from a red-and-yellow slide and run into the park store for root-beer floats.

 County campgrounds along many of these lakes allow families to have an inexpensive beach vacation not far from home.

-These county parks don't have the wooded seclusion of most state parks, but they have their advantages: They're easier to get into, they're close to the Twin Cities, and they're not subject to statewide shut-downs.
+These county parks don't have the wooded seclusion of most state parks, but they have their advantages: They're easier to get into and they're close to the Twin Cities.

 And some of the lakes are just as nice as those in parks farther north.

 (For camping even closer to the metro area, see Camping in the Twin Cities.)